-The mind chatter – if the chatter drives all these negative narratives it’s almost always not in your best interest when making decisions since most of your thoughts are negative.
+The mind chatter – if the chatter drives all these negative narratives it’s almost always NOT in your best interest when making decisions since most of your thoughts are negative.
 So, how do you learn to stop the chatter?
 You really can’t stop it all, but you can redirect it when you recognize it by neutralizing it.
 You do this by becoming an observer.
 You observe everything like it’s the first time you experienced it, just like you did as a new person when you first got here.
-Young children do not take their experiences and form negative beliefs, they are naturally in the present moment and experience what that is.
+Young children do not form negative beliefs out of their experiences, they are neutral, in the present moment, and experience what that is.

 However, as an adult, what you think about your experiences eventually shapes your world.
 What you experience is shaped by what you think about them.
 So, what you think about is critical to your life.
 Therefore, only focus on the experiences you are having and do not judge them as, good, or bad as they are happening, they are just what they are.

-Write down how your experiences made you feel at the moment you had them.
+Write down how your experiences made you feel the moment you had them.

 Keep writing down these experiences daily, especially the ones you think are out of the ordinary.
-After a few weeks, you will start to realize which ones are the important ones and which ones are a waste of your time.
-By doing this, you will be able to spot your useless thinking and mind chatter.
+After a few weeks, you will start to realize which ones are the important ones and which ones are useless thinking.
+By doing this every day you will be able to spot your useless thinking and mind chatter.

 It’s only by chronicling these experiences and asking yourself how you feel about them and what you realized that will give you a clear picture of the best action to take going forward.

 Observe what you are thinking about when you are walking around looking down?

 Catch yourself before the habitual negative or repetitive thoughts you’ve had many times before it takes over.